Planning a Cruise from Nassau: What You Need to Know

 Planning a Cruise from Nassau Blog feature image

-Finally we are seeing a return to cruising!
-While the United States, in cooperation with the CDC, is working with cruise lines to restart cruising from the states, I am very excited to be flying to Nassau to embark on a 7-day cruise on Adventure of the Seas.
+Finally!
+We are seeing a return to cruising!
+While the United States, in cooperation with the CDC, is working with cruise lines to restart cruising from the states, I am very excited to fly to Nassau to embark on a 7-day cruise aboard Adventure of the Seas.
 If you’re ready to start planning a cruise from Nassau, let’s get started!

 In this post, I’ll share the details you’ll need to plan your cruise from Nassau and be well prepared for your sailing!